-Biology consists of two semester course offerings: Biology 1 and Biology 2.
-Together these courses prepare students for the state-mandated Biology End of Course Assessment.
-Students in Biology 1 will learn concepts about biochemistry, cellular transport, photosynthesis and cellular respiration, cellular replication, and DNA and protein synthesis.
-Biology 1 involves "learning by doing" and incorporates scientific practices such as inquiry, experimental design, the use of models, data analysis, critical thinking, and using evidence to construct and communicate explanations.
-Biology 1 and 2 are foundational courses that introduce students to key concepts and theories preparing them for further study in other sciences and advanced science disciplines.
+Biology is the foundational life science course and satisfies an Ohio core graduation requirement.
+Students explore biology from microscopic to macroscopic scales.
+Topics include cell structures, functions and processes, heredity, evolutionary mechanisms and speciation, and the diversity and interdependence of life in ecosystems.
+Biology involves "learning by doing" and incorporates scientific practices such as inquiry, experimental design, the use of models, data analysis, critical thinking, and using evidence to construct and communicate explanations.
+Students are introduced to key concepts and theories preparing them for further study in other sciences and advanced science disciplines.

-Honors Biology 1 SC212 Grade Levels: 9, 10
+Honors Biology SC232 Grade Levels: 9, 10 Year, 1 Period Course Length: